Four Brothers (film): Plot

-Lieutenant Green arrives and informs them that Evelyn filed a police report regarding Victor Sweet and his involvement in Jeremiah's affairs, and his partner, Detective Fowler, passed that report on to Sweet.
-Green warns them to stay out of the matter and let him handle Fowler, and then they will work together on Sweet.
-Later at a bar, Green asks Fowler about Fowler seeing Evelyn a week before she was killed and asks him, "Why didn't you tell me that?
-Don't you think that that's relevant to a murder investigation?"
-Fowler simply responds, "I didn't tell you because it wasn't relevant at all".
-Fowler then lies and says the police report that Evelyn filed was given to another department to handle, though Green already knows that Fowler gave the report to Sweet.
-Realizing that Fowler is a crooked cop, Green attacks Fowler with a pool stick and orders Fowler to hand in his badge.
-After they walk out of the bar, Fowler shoots and kills Green and calls into dispatch claiming two Black assailants had fired upon Green.
+Lieutenant Green informs them that Evelyn filed a police report regarding Victor Sweet and his involvement in Jeremiah's affairs, which Fowler passed on to Sweet.
+He warns them to stay out of the matter and let him handle Fowler, and then promises to work together on Sweet.
+Green confronts Fowler about Evelyn as he's realized he's a crooked cop.
+After they walk out of the bar, knowing Green will arrest him, Fowler kills him and makes dispatch believe two black assailants had fired upon them.

 The remaining brothers devise a plan to buy Victor Sweet off with the $400,000 from their mother's life insurance.
 Arriving at Fowler's, Angel subdues him.
 Jeremiah goes to meet Sweet while Angel's girlfriend, Sofi, heads to the police station, where she tells them that Angel is planning to kill a police officer.

 Hearing the sirens in the distance, Fowler believes they are coming for Angel, until Angel opens his jacket revealing a wire.
-Angel claims the whole conversation was taped, including Fowler's admission that he killed Green.
+He claims the whole conversation was taped, including Fowler's admission that he killed Green.

 The police arrive at Fowler's in full force, at which point Fowler gets the upper hand on Angel.
-With his gun pointed at Angel's head, Fowler tells the officers outside to back off, and despite telling him they are there to rescue him, Fowler opens fire on the officers, who kill him.
+With his gun pointed at Angel's head he tells the officers outside to back off, and is killed in the ensuing firefight.

-Meanwhile, at frozen-over Lake St. Clair, Jeremiah meets with Sweet, who reveals that he intends to kill him.
-Then Jeremiah reveals that the $400,000 is to pay off Sweet's henchmen, who are already embittered towards him because of his blatant mistreatment of them, in exchange for killing Sweet.
-Sweet angrily demands to know who will be the one to kill him, just as Bobby shows up.
-Bobby and Sweet brawl, during which Bobby uses his hockey playing skills to get the upper hand, knocking Sweet unconscious.
+Meanwhile, at frozen-over Lake St. Clair, Jeremiah meets with Sweet, who reveals he intends to kill him.
+Jeremiah also reveals that the $400,000 was paid off to Sweet's henchmen, who were embittered due to Sweet's mistreatment.
+Sweet angrily demands to know who will be brave enough to kill him, just as Bobby shows up.
+The two brawl, during which Bobby uses his hockey skills to get the upper hand, knocking Sweet unconscious.
 His former henchmen seal his fate, dropping him into a hole carved in the ice.

-The three brothers, taken into police custody, are beaten in an attempt to make them confess to the murder of Sweet but give up nothing.
+The three brothers, taken into police custody, are beaten in an attempt to make them confess to the murder of Sweet but give up nothing, and are eventually released.
 Back home, they set about repairing their mother's house and continuing their lives together.